spcCodes/Grab_AI_for_SEA/README.md

 After running for 100 epochs , the model gets saved in 'models' directory.
 The validation accuracy stands at 90%.

-* Since the model file size was large and was not being allowed to upload in git, so you can download the file from [here](https://drive.google.com/open?id=1WODMqBZEGqfuudpFrjiL_RzO06H8JggK)
+* Since the model file size was large and was not being allowed to upload in git, so you can download the file from [here](https://drive.google.com/open?id=1WODMqBZEGqfuudpFrjiL_RzO06H8JggK) and save it in 'models' directory.